WINNER OF THE CUNDHILL HISTORY PRIZE 2017

-SHORTLISTED FOR THE WOLFSON HISTORY PRIZE 2017 AND THE PUSHKIN HOUSE RUSSIAN BOOK PRIZE 2017
+SHORTLISTED FOR THE WOLFSON HISTORY PRIZE 2017, THE PUSHKIN HOUSE RUSSIAN BOOK PRIZE 2017 AND THE LONGMAN-HISTORY TODAY BOOK PRIZE 2017

-THE TIMES, BBC HISTORY and TLS BOOKS OF THE YEAR 2016
+SPECTATOR, THE TIMES, BBC HISTORY and TLS BOOKS OF THE YEAR

 'Masterful, gripping ... filled with astonishing, vivid and heartbreaking stories of crime and punishment, of redemption, love and terrifying violence.
 It has an amazing cast of despots, murderers, whores and heroes.
 It's a wonderful read' Simon Sebag Montefiore